European Hedgehog Behaviour – Chin & Genital wiping

 Finally, it should be noted that I have observed stretching behaviour without any apparent sexual context on one occasion.
 The hedgehog, which I strongly suspect to have been a female based on a view of its underside in a previous video, was recorded feeding on the patio before stopping to scratch; it then laid on its stomach and stretched its back legs out behind it and front legs slightly sideways, in a swimming-like motion.
 The stretch lasted only a second and the hedgehog got up and continued foraging.
 In this case no other hogs were in the immediate vicinity and no wriggling motions were apparent.

 At the present time I have too few observations of either the genital wiping or belly pressing behaviour to draw conclusions.
-Sufficed to say, it doesn't seem unreasonable that hedgehogs may exhibit these behaviours during periods of heightened sexual charge or sexual frustration, as we observe in many other mammal species, or that it is the male's way of letting others know he's around and ready to mate.
+Sufficed to say, it doesn't seem unreasonable to tentatively conclude that hedgehogs may exhibit these behaviours during periods of heightened sexual charge or sexual frustration, as we observe in many other mammal species, or that it is the male's way of letting others know he's around and ready to mate.
 Alternatively, as I was unable to ascertain whether the two bouts of belly pressing involved the same male, it may simply have been a behavioural 'tick' of one individual.
 Certainly, given its scarcity in the literature and absence from the many hundreds of courtship videos from our garden over the past seven years, belly pressing does not seem to be a common element of hedgehog breeding behaviour.

 I would be very interested to hear from readers who have observed any of these behaviours described above, or have theories to their purpose.